Neath and Brecon Railway: Dulais Valley Mineral Railway

 Meanwhile, in the 1830s coal and anthracite began to be extracted near Onllwyn, at the head of the Dulais Valley.
 A number of tramroads were constructed and anthracite was conveyed to the Swansea Canal.
 Iron was produced in the area, reducing the carrying of iron ore on the tramroad, but this local industry fluctuated wildly.

-Finally in 1861 a viable scheme was put forward, and it obtained the Royal Assent on 29 July 1862 as the Dulas Valley Mineral Railway.
+Finally in 1861 a viable scheme was put forward, and the Dulas Valley Mineral Railway Act 1862 (25 & 26 Vict. c. cxciii) obtained royal assent on 29 July 1862 authorising the Dulas Valley Mineral Railway.
 The estimated cost was £60,000.
 The purpose was to bring coal down from the Onllwyn area to the waterway at Neath, though some among the promoters saw this as part of a future through route from Swansea to Birmingham and Manchester.
 The line was to make a junction with the Vale of Neath Railway at Neath, and the VoNR was to lay a third rail to enable narrow (standard) gauge access.

 At the first board meeting on 3 September 1862 a tender from John Dickson was accepted; he would build the line for £75,000 including all land acquisition and structures, as a single line of standard gauge, but with space for later doubling; most importantly he would be responsible for raising the capital.

 The Neath and Brecon Railway

-John Dickson became in effect the driving force of the Dula[i]s Valley Mineral Railway, and he saw that the line would only reach its potential if it extended at each end.
-In the1863 session of Parliament, therefore, the company promoted a Swansea and Neath and Brecon Railway.
+John Dickson became in effect the driving force of the Dulas Valley Mineral Railway, and he saw that the line would only reach its potential if it extended at each end.
+In the 1863 session of Parliament, therefore, the company promoted a Swansea and Neath and Brecon Railway.
 Swansea docks were as yet undeveloped but clearly had much greater potential than Neath.
 Extension north-eastward to Brecon would connect there with the Brecon and Merthyr Railway, itself connecting with a chain of other lines reaching to Hereford and beyond.

 The Vale of Neath Railway was hostile to the extension to Swansea, and a mixed gauge Swansea and Neath Railway was in any case being promoted at the same time.
-The Bill was accordingly pared down to omit the Swansea extremity, and the name of the proposed company changed to the Neath and Brecon Railway.
+The bill was accordingly pared down to omit the Swansea extremity, and the name of the proposed company changed to the Neath and Brecon Railway.
 At Brecon it was to make arrangements with the Brecon and Merthyr Railway to use its station, and corresponding terms were to be agreed somehow at Neath with the Vale of Neath Railway.

-The Bill was given the Royal Assent on 13 July 1863: the Neath and Brecon Railway was incorporated.
+The bill was given royal assent on 13 July 1863 as the Neath and Brecon Railway Act 1863 (26 & 27 Vict. c. cxxx): the Neath and Brecon Railway was incorporated.